The Member Home page of your Higher Logic Thrive Community site is the main page for your members.

 The Activity Feed widget is the main feature of your Member Home page.
 Its streamlined layout conveniently and neatly presents a variety of community content to your members.
 The widget:

-- Displays member-created content (Discussion threads, Q&A threads, Events, Library Entries, Announcements, Blogs), with the latest content at the top.
+- Displays member-created content (Announcements, Blogs, Discussions, Events, Ideas, Library Entries, Q&A threads, and Volunteer Opportunities), with the latest content at the top.

 - Includes content from all the communities to which the member belongs.